Mqhele-dot/gaia-ai-agent/README.md

 # Gaia Dashboard

 Gaia is an ethical, transparent, self-improving assistant focused on delivering technology that benefits both the economy and the environment.
+Its explicit mission is to accelerate climate-positive, high-impact innovation through policy-guarded, operator-controlled autonomy.
 This repository packages a deployable dashboard and JSON-backed API that highlights every interaction, exposes runtime metrics, and provides an emergency kill switch.

 ## Features